sutingchen/ShellScripts/README.md

 # ShellScripts
 This repository stores the Shell scripts which automate tasks in Mac or Linux environment.

-1.The ASP.NET Core Website Deployment Script automates the following deployment steps in a Linud (Ubuntu) server:
+1. The ASP.NET Core Website Deployment Script automates the following deployment steps in a Linud (Ubuntu) server:
 - Back up old published files
 - Remove old published files
 - Copy file from the working project's _publish_ folder to /var/aspnetcore/[nameOfProject]/